Michael-Ennis-1/Skittter-Snacks/README.md

 - Navmesh implementation allowed the ants to move across most surfaces using NavLinks, so the chase can continue.

 ### UI
-- Implemented global UI manager to allow for UI to update as more doritos are eaten and to update individual
+- Implemented global UI manager to allow for UI to update as more doritos are eaten and to update player's spotting indicator in the bottom right corner.

 ## Links